Appointments

 We will send you and your GP a letter with details of what we talked about at your appointment.
 Each member of our team will write their own section.

-We may arrange to see you outside of the clinic for support with applications for housing or other benefits.
+We may arrange to see you outside of the clinic to provide additional help.
+This can include:

 We will also arrange a date for your next clinic appointment.
-Usually this will be in 3 months.
+This will be agreed with you based on your need.

 Contact us